 - Research Using evidence-based models to deliver impactful services and inform students, families and the field about the evolving education and career landscape

 ASA’s mission is to help students know themselves, know their options, and make informed decisions to achieve their education and career goals.
-We fulfill our mission by providing tools and resources to students online, in classrooms, and through community-based organizations.
+We believe students should have access to career-connected learning, starting in middle school, so they can develop a plan for their future.
+ASA fulfills its mission by providing digital-first resources directly to students and support for educators and intermediaries.
 We are committed to helping students:

 • Explore education and career options starting in middle school

 • Navigate a plan to meet their goals